frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/deployment-configuration.md

     - A selector of a nanoDevice (optional), one of:
         - `Platform`: platform the nanoDevice, e.g., ESP32, STM32, ti_simplelink, gg11 (case insensitive).
         - `Target`: the name of the firmware/target of the nanoDevice.
 Use `Virtual nanoDevice` to indicate the deployment data is for a virtual device.
-        - `SSN`: the system serial number of the nanoDevice.
-        - `MSN`: the module serial number of the nanoDevice.
+        - `SerialNumber`: the system serial number or the module serial number of the nanoDevice.

         The system and module serial number can be obtained by requesting the *Device capabilities* for a connected nanoDevice in the device explorer in Visual Studio.
 The .NET **nanoFramework** firmware provides a default system serial number for several platforms.

     - `Use` is an array of component names to include the settings of.
-The settings are included in the order the components are listed.
-If multiple components contain a value for the same *key*, the last value encountered is used.
+It is an error if multiple components specify a different value for the same *key* and that *key* is not present in the *Configuration* of this component.

     - `Configuration` is a json object.
 Each property is a setting, with the property name as *key*.
 The value of the property can be one of:
         - A string.